Edith Stein: A tentative look & some leads

 Either way, and irrespective of whether I have characterised this debate well, it is clear that thinking about consciousness (our own and that of others) is fearfully difficult and interesting.

 For my part, I can say that I am no good at philosophical discussion.
-The terse, vertiginous logical positivist kind makes me feel slightly sick and nightmarish; the dense, turgid phenomenological discussion of Stein and others seems boring and quite possibly silly (much as Wittgenstein would have said).
+The terse, vertiginous logical positivist kind makes me feel slightly sick and nightmarish; the dense, turgid phenomenological discussion of Stein and others seems boring and quite possibly at least sometimes silly (much as Wittgenstein would have said).

 I find that, intellectually, I can flirt briefly and promiscuously with both Wittgenstein and Edith Stein.
 I can imagine that their views of the person might be quite similar, had they been chatting as friends in a cafe.

-Both came from Jewish business families, though with rather different experiences of both Jewishness and business.
+Both of these heroes were of Mitteleuropa.
+Both came from Jewish business families, though with powerfully different experiences of both Jewishness and business.
 Both were active and young in WW1 (he as an artilleryman, she as a nurse).
 His experience of Nazism was as a hospital worker in London helping to look after its victims; her experience was to be gassed in its death camps, killed, along with many other Catholic Jews, in retaliation for the Church’s support of Jews.

 I suppose my point is that the lives and thoughts of these two people are powerfully interesting, very beautiful and moving.
 Both sought to live moral lives.
 Both seem valuable.